jherey/sms_management/README.md

 # SMS MANAGEMENT

-This API creates an SMS management API using Node.js that models the following abstractions:
+This API creates an SMS Management API using Node.js.

 ## Overview